SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/adjusting-views.md

 There are different list views in Settings and maintenance, for example, lists of preferences, lists of lists and lists of user-defined fields.
 To adjust the column widths in these views:

 1. Hold the mouse pointer over the vertical dividing line to the left or right of a column heading.
-The mouse pointer changes into a double vertical line with arrows ( ![icon][img3] ).
+The mouse pointer changes into ![icon][img3], a double vertical line with arrows.
 2. Click and drag the divider in the required direction to increase or decrease the column width.

 The columns will retain the specified widths the next time you run the program.